Carlos-n21/p1-vi-runners/README.md

 # vi-runners
-Site about Visual Impaired Runners from Bristol
+Site for Visual Impaired Runners group from Bristol